How does Depression Treatment work?

 I am active in treatment

 I don’t fit the traditional therapist stereotype.
-I don’t sit behind a desk with a pen and paper, taking notes and occasionally looking up to say “uh huh.”
-I am not simply a “good listener:” I take an active role in your treatment.
+I don’t sit behind a desk with a pen and paper, taking notes and occasionally looking up to say “uh-huh” as a response to your confessions.
+I am not simply a “good listener”, I take an active role in your treatment.

 I am strengths-based